Transport-for-the-North/cookiecutter-caf/README.md

 Git can be initialised manually from the git command-line utility or within GitHub desktop, if preferred.

+> **Note:** cookiecutter will generate the folder in the working directory, although this can
+> be changed with the cookiecutter [output-dir](https://cookiecutter.readthedocs.io/en/stable/cli_options.html#cmdoption-cookiecutter-o)
+> argument.

 ### Parameters

 This template will ask for some parameters about the project, and will use these during the